Flag of Yemen: Colour shades

-Historical flags
+Historical pre-unification flags

-Before Yemen was unified into the present-day Republic of Yemen in 1990, it existed as two states, North and South Yemen.
+Before Yemen was unified into the present-day Republic of Yemen in 1990, it existed as two separate countries, North and South Yemen.

 North Yemen

 Kingdom of Yemen

 The Kingdom of Yemen was never a British protectorate, but was nominally part of the Ottoman Empire until 1918 and was independent thereafter.
 Independently, here were two British protectorates (known as the Eastern and Western Aden Protectorates) which contained 24 sultanates, emirates and sheikhdoms in the hinterland of Aden.

 The flag was in use until 1962 when the imam was overthrown and the Yemen Arab Republic was established.
 A civil war between republicans (supported by Egypt) and royalists (supported by Saudi Arabia) continued until 1970, with the royalist side continuing to use the flag of the kingdom.